SouthGreenPlatform/VcfHunter/README.md

     --thread: Max number of accessions treated at the same time.
 Do not exceed the number of processors available! [default: 1]
     --queue: If you are using SGE sheduler: the queue name for the job to perform parallelisation.
 If not do not fill.
     --prefix: Prefix for vcf file and statistics folders.
+	--chrom: Chromosomes to work with (only for step f).
+If "all" : all chromosomes will be used for calling.
+Otherwise : a list of chromosome names separated by ":" [Default:all]
     --steps: A string containing steps to perform:
         a: Aligning libraries
         b: Removing duplicates